lerna-lite/lerna-lite/packages/watch/README.md

 $ lerna watch -- <command>
 ```

 The values `$LERNA_PACKAGE_NAME` and `$LERNA_FILE_CHANGES` will be replaced with the package name, the file that changed respectively.
-If multiple file changes are detected, they will all be listed and separated by a whitespace (unless custom file delimiter are provided).
+If multiple file changes are detected, they will all be listed and separated by a whitespace (unless a custom file delimiter is provided).

 > **Note** When using these environment variables in the shell, you will need to escape the dollar sign with a backslash (`\`).
 See the [examples](#examples) below.